yorku-ease/DataMigrationBenchmarkingTool/README.md

 A benchmarking tool that allows users to transfer files while compressing or decompressing them in real-time based on their preferences.
 The tool enables users to set transfer limits and generates a CSV report that displays the time taken for each step of the transfer process.
 If you want to extend our tool follow this [manual](EXTEND.md)

+If you encounter any issues or have questions while using our system, please don't hesitate to submit an issue on our GitHub repository.
+Your contributions are crucial in improving the user experience.

 ## Physical Requirements
 - Source Machine: Where the data journey begins.
 The Migration Engine grabs data from here to send it off to the target machine.
 - Target Machine: The final stop for migrated data.
 This is where data ends up after the Migration Engine does its job, finding its new home.